mu-semtech/mu-authorization/README.md

 Flags which can be either on or off translate the environment variable string to an understood configuration.
 Following are considered true: ["true", "yes", "1", "on"], all other strings are considered to be false.

-- `LOG_OUTGOING_SPARQL_QUERIES` Logs outgoing SPARQL queries by printing them on the console
+- `LOG_OUTGOING_SPARQL_QUERIES` : Logs outgoing SPARQL queries by printing them on the console
 - `INSPECT_OUTGOING_SPARQL_QUERIES`: Logs outgoing SPARQL queries by inspecting them (native string format)
 - `LOG_INCOMING_SPARQL_QUERIES`: Logs incoming SPARQL queries by printing them on the console
 - `INSPECT_INCOMING_SPARQL_QUERIES`: Logs incoming SPARQL queries by inspecting them (native string format)
 - `LOG_SERVER_CONFIGURATION`: Logs some information about the server configuration on boot
-- `LOG_ACCESS_RIGHTS` Logs the incoming access rights
+- `LOG_ACCESS_RIGHTS` : Logs the incoming access rights
-- `INSPECT_ACCESS_RIGHTS_PROCESSING` Logs the processing of the access rights (verbose debugging)
+- `INSPECT_ACCESS_RIGHTS_PROCESSING` : Logs the processing of the access rights (verbose debugging)
-- `LOG_DELTA_MESSAGES` Allows logging of delta messages as they're sent to other consumers
+- `LOG_DELTA_MESSAGES` : Allows logging of delta messages as they're sent to other consumers
-- `LOG_DELTA_CLIENT_COMMUNICATION` Allows logging of the communication caused by the delta system
+- `LOG_DELTA_CLIENT_COMMUNICATION` : Allows logging of the communication caused by the delta system
-- `LOG_TEMPLATE_MATCHER_PERFORMANCE` Emits information regarding use of precalculated templates when analysing queries
+- `LOG_TEMPLATE_MATCHER_PERFORMANCE` : Emits information regarding use of precalculated templates when analysing queries

+## Working around database issues

+Compatibility layers can rewrite SPRARQL queries to be in line with the expectations of a triplestore.
+Use the `DATABASE_COMPATIBILITY` environment variable.

+Sometimes triplestores can be a bit cranky.  mu-authorization tries to create sensible and valid SPARQL queries that express what it intends to achieve.
+Although it's still a work in progress, it's the goal to generate clean SPARQL queries.
+A triplestore could barf on a query but work with a rewritten version.
+The compatibility layer solves that.

+Supported values for `DATABASE_COMPATIBILITY` are:

+- `Raw` : (default) Don't alter queries.
+- `Virtuoso` : Support for Virtuoso.
+Currently rewrites DELETE DATA to DELETE WHERE.

 # Configuration files